DigvijayDheer/Spinning-Wheel/README.md

 - Random number of spins and prize selection.
 - Sound effects for spinning and winning.
 - Stylish visual design with CSS animations.
-- Uses the Vue.js framework for dynamic interactivity.
+- Uses the Vue.js library for dynamic interactivity.

 ## Usage